 After weeks of sorting our song list, and who did high/low harmonies and whatnot, it was time to play.
 Drummer Mano’s daughter had delayed her flight to support us (wow!) and was sticking her iPhone into our faces – how grateful we are for that now.
-Thank you Salini!
-Local wildlife expert Griffo was doing the same with a videocam, and I can’t wait to be able to share some of that with you!
+Local wildlife expert Griffo was doing the same with a videocam.
+Thank you Salini And Griffo!

 It might be winter in Australia but hey, this is Queensland and the biggest concern for the band was to not get fried in that afternoon sun…